2023-cda-alt-devops-p4/trombi-AC/README.md

 ## Things to improve for version 2

 * Enhance the CSS for better visual presentation.
-* Optimize the placement of cities, especially those in the northern region.
+* Optimize the placement of cities, especially those in the northern region
-* Refactor the code to improve its structure and maintainability.
+* Refactor the code to improve its structure and maintainability
-* Implement searching by skills, by city, or by skills.
+* Implement searching by skills or by city
-* Add search field suggestions for an enhanced user experience.
+* Add search field suggestions for an enhanced user experience
-* Incorporate the "onclick" function to allow users to select an entry.
+* Modify the search field validation to enable hitting Enter
 * Include information about users' hobbies.
 * Improve the quality of data.
 * Add photos to personalize user profiles